Defiance and fear as Hong Kong settles into new normal after China-backed law takes hold - Local News 8

 In a statement, United States Secretary of State Mike Pompeo blasted the “draconian national security legislation” and “Beijing’s paranoia and fear of its own people’s aspirations” which he said had “led it to eviscerate the very foundation of (Hong Kong’s) success.”

-On Wednesday, however, Hong Kong’s top official, Chief Executive Carrie Lam, pushed back, arguing the law was a “crucial step to ending chaos and violence that has occurred over the past few months” in the city.
+On Wednesday, Hong Kong’s top official, Chief Executive Carrie Lam, pushed back against foreign critics, arguing the law was a “crucial step to ending chaos and violence that has occurred over the past few months” in the city.

 “The national security law is the most important development in securing ties between China and the Hong Kong Special Administrative Region since the handover,” she said, framing criticism of the law as “vicious attacks.”